The California Homemade Food Act (also known as “AB 1616″) passed in California on September 21st, 2012 and went into effect on January 1st, 2013.

 Marshmallows cannot contain eggs.

 Here is the official approved foods list.
-On May 7th and August 1st of 2014, and on January 2nd of 2015, some items were added to the list.
+On May 7th and August 1st of 2014, and on January 2nd and July 1st of 2015, some items were added to the list.

 If you want something added to the approved foods list, you can submit a request.